 - have other chronic eye conditions or injuries

 - have used corticosteroid medications for prolonged periods of time

-A normal test result means that the pressure in your eye is within the normal range, and you do not have glaucoma or other pressure-related eye problems.
-According to the Glaucoma Research Foundation, the normal pressure range is 10 to 21 mmHg (GRS).
-The measurement "mmHg" means "millimeters of mercury," which is a scale used to record eye pressure.
+A normal test result means that the pressure in your eye is within the normal range and you don’t have glaucoma or other pressure-related eye problems.
+According to the Glaucoma Research Foundation, the normal pressure range is 12 to 22 mm Hg.
+The measurement "mmHg" means "millimeters of mercury," which are the units used to record eye pressure.

-If your test comes back with a pressure reading exceeding 20 mmHg, you may have glaucoma.
-This isn’t always the case, however.
-High pressure readings may also be present if you’ve had an eye injury, or if you have bleeding in the front of the eye caused by blood vessel problems, inflammation, or other issues.
+If your test comes back with a pressure reading exceeding 20 mm Hg, you may have glaucoma or pre-glaucoma.
+This isn’t always the case.
+Your test result can also show high pressure if you’ve had an eye injury, or if you have bleeding in the front of your eye caused by blood vessel problems, inflammation, or other issues.

 Your doctor will discuss treatment options with you if they diagnose you with glaucoma or pre-glaucoma.